NightmareXIV/NightmareXIV.github.io/index.md

 - Send it to the official Dalamud repo or ask me to do so;
 - Ask me to add it to the NightmareXIV repo.

-Read more about distribution here.
+<a href="/docs/distribution.html">Read more about distribution here.</a>

 ## Additional free and paid services
-- Additional free and paid services you can request with the plugin are listed on this page.
+- Additional free and paid services you can request with the plugin are <a href="/docs/additional.html">listed on this page</a>.

 ## Not a plugin
 Besides plugin commissions, I can also offer the following services: